BlondeBurrito/bevy_flowfield_tiles_plugin/README.md

 2. For each sector create `edges` (pathable routes) to and from each Portal `node` - effectively create internal walkable routes of each sector
 3. Create `edges` across the Portal `node` on all sector boundaries (walkable route from one sector to another)

 This allows the graph to be queried with a `source` sector and a `target` sector and a list of Portals are returned which can be pathed.
 When a `CostField` is changed this triggers the regeneration of the sector Portals for the region that `CostField` resides in (and its neighbours to ensure homogenous boundaries) and the graph is updated with any new Portals `nodes` and the old ones are removed.
 This is a particularly difficult and complicated area as the Sectors, Portals and fields are represented in 2D arrays but the graph is effectively 1D - it's a big long list of `nodes`.
-To handle identifying a graph `node` from a Sector and field grid cell a special data field exists in `PortalGraph` nicknamed the "translator".
-It's a way of being able to convert between the graph data structure and the 2D data structure back and forth, so from a grid cell you can find its `node` and from a list of `nodes` (like an A* result) you can find the location of each Portal in the grids.
+To handle identifying a graph `node` from a Sector and field field cell a special data field exists in `PortalGraph` nicknamed the "translator".
+It's a way of being able to convert between the graph data structure and the 2D data structure back and forth, so from a field cell you can find its `node` and from a list of `nodes` (like an A* result) you can find the location of each Portal in the fields.

 </details>